pmbriley/beta_bursts/README.md

 opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity
 opt.bands: frequency bands for measuring power at the times of beta bursts (rows = bands, columns = edges of bands in Hz)
 opt.f0sForOutTFR: can provide a different frequency vector used to compute the optional output time-frequency spectrogram tfrOut.tfr
+opt.verbose: if false, suppresses most command line output (except that produced by functions from other toolboxes)

 **outputs**
 (note that only the first output - the bursts structure - is needed for most purposes)